earthstar-project/tools/LOG.md

 # Working Log

+## 20 July 2021

+- Late start today, want to get cracking so I can show something substantial for Wednesday (Earthstar Picnic #4).
+- Going to use Tailwind for styling.
+A bit confusing for beginners but will save a lot of time with styling at this early stage.

+---

+- Started work on getting threads.
+- Wondering how to identify threads - by timestamp?
+  - It's _possible_ for two people to post something exactly at the same time, but with small groups, and microseconds...
+I think we can safely use timestamps as IDs for threads.
+  - The way I'm writing `getThread` a malicious user could know how threads are queried and make a doc that starts with `/letterbox/` and ends with `{timestamp}.md`.
+I guess...
+I should put the author pubkey in there.
+Okay.
+    - Not exactly friendly URLs but it's not like anybody's going to be spidering these.
+- Should everyone be able to tag a thread, or just the author?
+I'm going to go with just the author for now, we want to see the author's intent rather than everyone's personal filing system.
+- Hard time choosing between paths for replying... right now it's `/{workspace}/thread/{authorPubKey}/{timestamp}/reply`, but I also like `/{workspace}/reply/{authorPubKey}/{timestamp}`.
+  - Easier to do nested layout with the former, so you can still the whole thread you're replying to inline.
+Was tempted by opening reply box in a new window, though...
+- Added thread view + thread replies.
+Horrendous layout, but it works.

 ## 19 July 2021

 - Started work on an app for threaded discussions.
 I'm going to call it Letterbox.